MNouman9/python-API-test/README.md

 cd python-API
 docker-compose up --build -d
 ```
+You can test the application by running `http://localhost:8000/datetime`

 ### **AWS Deployment**
 The application is deployed on AWS using Terraform.
 The infrastructure provisioning includes: